BaroudLab/Pyxidis/src/coloriage/readme.md

-# Introducing coloriage
+# Coloriage

-Coloriage is a quick tool to manually select regions from graphs.
+*Coloriage* is a quick tool to manually select regions from graphs.
 The tool is based on the Bokeh interractive plotting tool.